Application Timeline for 2019-2020 Academic Year (Final Dates TBA)

-The referees have until January 16th, 2018 to upload their letters of reference.
+The referees have until mid-January, 2019 (date TBA) to upload their letters of reference.

-Applications to the Graduate Department of Art must be submitted to the School of Graduate Studies (SGS) through the online admissions application which is housed on a secure server at the University of Toronto.
-The department will consider your application only after you have entered your personal and academic information in the online application, submitted the application fee and uploaded all the requested documents.
-The sidebar includes a link to an online Graduate Admissions Application
+- Applications to the Graduate Department of Art must be submitted to the School of Graduate Studies (SGS) through the online admissions application.
+The department will consider your application only after you have completed all steps of the application.

 All documentation to be uploaded onto the online application system